Exchange Hub

 Architectural Design Help

-I am looking for an architect who could do some initial design work to start to develop what a permanent charity hub might look like in Cambridgeshire.
+Looking for an architect who could do some initial design work to start to develop what a permanent charity hub might look like in Cambridgeshire.
 This would be based on space we have already and would simply be a way of developing some concepts and possible floor plans.

 Point of contact